 We are also exposed to market risks related to fluctuations in foreign currency exchange rates between the U.S. dollar, the Australian dollar, the Canadian dollar, the South African Rand and the British Pound currency exchange rates.
-Based upon our foreign currency exchange rate exposure at June 30, 2013, every 10 percent change in historical currency rates would have approximately a \$4.9 million effect on our financial position and approximately a \$0.5 million impact on our results of operations during First Half 2013.
+Based upon our foreign currency exchange rate exposure at December 31, 2013, every 10 percent change in historical currency rates would have approximately a \$4.6 million effect on our financial position and approximately a \$1.5 million impact on our results of operations over the next fiscal year.